Boulder08/chunknorris/README.md

 - Example: --threads 4
 - Default: 6 for aomenc and rav1e, 4 for svt-av1

 **--q**: Defines a Q value the encoder will use.
 In aomenc, the script does a one-pass encode in Q mode, which is the closest to constant quality with a single pass.
-In svt-av1, CRF mode is used.
+In svt-av1 and x265, CRF mode is used.
 - Example: --q 16
-- Default: 14 for aomenc and svt-av1, 60 for rav1e
+- Default: 18 for aomenc, svt-av1 and x265, 60 for rav1e

 **--min-chunk-length**: Defines the minimum encoded chunk length in frames.
 If there are detected scenes shorter than this amount, the script combines adjacent scenes until the condition is satisfied.
 - Example: --min-chunk-length 100